Simsys/espcand/doc/protocol.md

 In addition to the match pattern, positive filters also have the option of specifying a minimum interval between datagrams in milliseconds.
 This allows the datagrams to be throttled to the frequency required for the application, which in turn reduces the data stream.
 A minimum interval of 0 milliseconds means that no time filtering is performed.
 The data streams defined by positive filters are added together.

 Note: Since filters can match multiple IDs, a positive filter must remember when each individual ID was last received.
 A positive filter can remember the reception times for up to 16 IDs.
-Any datagrams beyond this are ignored.
+Any datagrams beyond this are sorted out - they will not apear on the TCP stream.

 In the match pattern, each bit is addressed and defined as to whether it must be a 1 or a 0, or whether any state is accepted.
 Such a pattern must be either exactly 11 bits (standard ID) or 29 bits (extended ID) long.
 Underscores can be inserted for better readability.